Find answers here for the most common questions about walk ins, booking, prices and do’s and don’ts.

 and the rate for a full day is €950,- .
 A handpalm size piece is between €250,- to €350,- depending on the amount of detail.

-Let us know if you have a limited budget and we will let you know what is possible.
-We can only accept cash at the parlour.
+Let us know if you have a limited budget and we will let you know what the possibilities are.

 through email.
 We have no phone.
-A €100,- deposit is needed to book in.
+A €100,- deposit is needed to book an appointment.

 that are urgent (cancelations, aftercare questions, etc.) will be answered asap.
-Others take 1 to 7 days for a response, depending on the amount we receive.
+Others take 1 to 30 days for a response, depending on your chosen artist.
 We read and answer every email.
 See artists for emailaddress.

-drink alcohol the night before or take aspirin, because these make your blood thinner and consequently will make you bleed more and make it harder for the ink to stay in your skin.
+drink alcohol the night before or take aspirin, because these make your blood thinner and consequently will cause more bleeding, more bleeding will mean loss of ink pigments

 It is good to research your design idea.
 That way you can give your artist all the information necessary for your tattoo (this does not mean a 2 page life story, deep meanings, etc., but a clear description).